hoyounglee/PaperReview/OD_trend/README.md

 ### Yolo (You Only Look at Once)
 - set initial anchor boxes by k-means clustering
 - Rather than directly predicting the bounding box dimensions, we'll reformulate our task in order to simply predict the offset from our bounding box prior dimensions such that we can fine-tune our predicted bounding box dimensions.
+- Only detects a single class from a single grid
+- No multi scale, so weak at detecting small objects.

   <img width="256" alt="image" src="https://user-images.githubusercontent.com/32179857/177100671-9aae3f63-b366-4872-9056-032d5a0634eb.png">